dschmenk/PLASMA/README.md

 Although the low-level operations could easily by coded by hand, they were chosen to be an easy target for a simple compiler.
 Think along the lines of an advanced assembler or stripped down C compiler ( C--).
 Taking concepts from BASIC, Pascal, C and assembler, the PLASMA compiler is simple yet expressive.
 The syntax is line oriented; there is no statement delimiter except newline.

-Comments are allowed throughout the source, starting with the ‘;’ character.
+Comments are allowed throughout the source, starting with the ‘//’ symbol.
 The rest of the line is ignored.

 ```
-    ; Data and text buffer constants
+    // Data and text buffer constants
 ```

 Hexadecimal constants are preceded with a ‘$’ to identify them as such.

 ```
-    $C030 ; Speaker address
+    $C030 // Speaker address
 ```

 ### Constants, Variables and Functions